-The Regulatory Body can rely on various national and foreign organizations that regularly provide technical support.
+The RB can rely on various national and foreign organizations that regularly provide technical support.
 In this section, the most important ones are introduced.

-Governmental Supporting Organization RIVM: The National Institute for Public Health and the Environment (RIVM) is a specialized Dutch government agency.
+Governmental Supporting Organization RIVM: RIVM is a specialized Dutch government agency.
 Its remit is to modernize, gather, generate and integrate knowledge and make it usable in the public domain.
-By performing these tasks RIVM contributes to promoting the health of the population and the environment by providing protection against health risks and environmental damage.The RIVM among others coordinates the Radiological and Health Expertise Network (RGEN), as part of the National Crisis Expert Team (radiation and nuclear).
+By performing these tasks, RIVM contributes to promoting the health of the population and the environment by providing protection against health risks and environmental damage.RIVM, among others tasks, coordinates the Radiological and Health Expertise Network (RGEN), as part of the National Crisis Expert Team (radiation and nuclear).
 RGEN is a network of knowledge institutes which reports on the radiological and health consequences of nuclear and other radiation incidents.
-Furthermore, the RIVM supports the Ministries with scientific studies and independent analyses of samples of emitted radioisotopes.
+Furthermore, the RIVM supports the ministries with scientific studies and independent analyses of samples of emitted radioisotopes.
 RIVM also maintains the National Radioactivity Monitoring Network, which includes a network of measuring posts.
 RIVM works together with other (governmental) expert organizations such as the Royal National Meteorological Institute (KNMI) with models for the prediction of the effects of discharges of radioactive material in the air.

-Technical Support Organizations (TSO): To date there is no national dedicated TSO.
-Organizations are contracted on an ad hoc basis to support the Regulatory Body with various tasks.
-Support is provided by foreign TSOs and national and international consultancy organizations.
+Technical support organizations (TSO): To date, there is no national dedicated TSO.
+Organizations are contracted on an ad hoc basis to support the RB with various tasks.
+Support to the RB is provided by foreign TSOs and national and international consultancy organizations.
 Some major supporting organizations are listed below:

-GRS, Germany: The Dutch Regulatory Body cooperates with a Technical Support Organization (TSO) from Germany, GRS.
-This is a TSO for the German national regulator and one of the large German TSOs.
-In the Netherlands, it evaluates safety cases and provides other types of consultancy to the Regulatory Body.
+GRS is Gesellschaft für Anlagen- und Reaktorsicherheit (Global Research for Safety) and the Dutch RB cooperates with this TSO from Germany.
+It is also a TSO for the German national regulator and one of the large German TSOs.
+In the Netherlands, it evaluates safety cases and provides other types of consultancy to the RB.
 In addition, GRS provides associated education and training for governmental and commercial organizations.
-GRS currently has a major framework contract with the Regulatory Body.
+GRS currently has a major framework contract with the RB.

-The Nuclear Research & Consultancy Group (NRG) in Petten and Arnhem provides consultancy and educational services to government and industry.
-The company has implemented “firewalling” procedures to protect the interests of its various clients and avoid conflicts of interest.
-NRG is also a licence holder.
-NRG currently has a framework contract with the Regulatory Body.
+NRG in Petten and Arnhem provides consultancy and educational services to government and industry.
+The company has implemented “firewalling” procedures to protect the interests of its various clients and to avoid conflicts of interest.
+NRG is also a holder of a licence given by the ANVS.
+NRG currently has a framework contract with the RB.

-The RID organization at the Technical University in Delft provides education and training in nuclear technology and radiation protection.
-For education on radiological protection and for dedicated training, the Regulatory Body also contracts universities, institutes and Technical Support Organizations like NRG and GRS.
+Education and training organizations The RID organization at the Technical University in Delft provides education and training in nuclear technology and radiation protection.
+For education on radiological protection and for dedicated training, the RB also contracts with universities, institutes and TSOs such as NRG and GRS.